MichaelVrana/sle22-signatr-artifact/README.md

 - extracted code from R packages `data/extracted-code`
 - corpus metadata file  `data/corpus.csv`

-This is bootstrapped using the `data/packages.txt` file which contains a new-line separated list of packages to include in the corpus.
+This is bootstrapped using the `data/packages.txt` file.

 To create a corpus, run the following: